miqueasmd/Multimodal_LangChain_OpenAI/readme.md

 ### Usage
 1. Run the notebook cells in sequence
 2. Input a YouTube URL to download and process
-3. Ask questions about the video content through the chatbot interface
+3. Ask questions about the video content through the application interface

 ## Project Structure
 - `notebook-solution.ipynb`: Main Jupyter notebook with the implementation